parth-verma7/agentic-ai-task/EDA.md

 ## Assistant 1
-Instruction 1:  Perform initial data cleaning and preprocessing.
-This includes handling missing values (if any) in the 'title' and 'text' columns, checking for duplicates, and converting the 'type' column to a categorical variable (if it's not already).
-Then, provide a summary of the dataset including the number of rows, columns, data types of each column, and a count of spam and not spam emails.
-Finally, display the first 5 rows of the cleaned dataset.
-Pass the cleaned dataset and the summary statistics to assistant2.
+Instruction 1:  Perform an initial data cleaning and preprocessing step.
+This should include checking for missing values in the 'title' and 'text' columns, handling any missing values appropriately (e.g., imputation or removal), and converting text to lowercase.
+Then, calculate the length of the 'title' and 'text' columns (character count) and add these as new columns named 'title_length' and 'text_length' respectively.
+Finally, create a bar chart showing the distribution of spam and not spam emails.
+Pass the cleaned dataset and the generated bar chart to assistant2.

 ## Assistant 2